Chiselet Safehouse for children

 Architecture For Health And Well-Being

 By making the right design choices, architecture can support self-development, care, safety, belonging, inclusion and health.
-Focusing on these principles helps create environments that go beyond function to actively enhance well-being and quality of life.
+Focusing on these principles, we help create environments that go beyond function to actively enhance well-being and quality of life.
 This is based on a knowledge-based study on the importance of physical surroundings in purpose-built Child Welfare Service buildings.

 human:kind